Philosopher's stone

-The philosopher's stone (Note: Also spelled "philosophers' stone". (حجر الفلاسفة; lapis philosophorum)) is a mythic alchemical substance capable of turning base metals such as Lead and mercury into gold or silver; (Note: chrysopoeia and argyropoeia) it was also known as "the tincture" and "the powder" as well as "red lion" for gold and "white lion" for silver.
+The philosopher's stone (Note: Also spelled "philosophers' stone". (حجر الفلاسفة; lapis philosophorum)) is a mythic alchemical substance capable of turning base metals such as lead and mercury into gold or silver; (Note: The alchemical terms are chrysopoeia from Ancient Greek χρυσοποιία (khrusopoiía) meaning 'gold-making', and argyropoeia (ἀργυροποιία, arguropoiía) for 'silver-making'.) it was also known as "the tincture" and "the powder" as well as "red lion" for gold and "white lion" for silver.
 Alchemists additionally believed that it could be used to make an elixir of life which made possible rejuvenation and immortality.

 For many centuries, it was the most sought-after goal in alchemy.
 The philosopher's stone was the central symbol of the mystical terminology of alchemy, symbolizing perfection at its finest, divine illumination, and heavenly bliss.
 Efforts to discover the philosopher's stone were known as the Magnum Opus ("Great Work").

 Antiquity

 The earliest known written mention of the philosopher's stone is in the Cheirokmeta by Zosimos of Panopolis (c.
 300 AD).
 Alchemical writers assign a longer history.
 Elias Ashmole and the anonymous author of Gloria Mundi (1620) claim that its history goes back to Adam, who acquired the knowledge of the stone directly from God.
 This knowledge was said to have been passed down through biblical patriarchs, giving them their longevity.
-The legend of the stone was also compared to the biblical history of the Temple of Solomon and the rejected cornerstone described in Psalm 118.

 The theoretical roots outlining the stone's creation can be traced to Greek philosophy.
-Alchemists later used the classical elements, the concept of anima mundi, and Creation stories presented in texts like Plato's Timaeus as analogies for their process.
+Alchemists later used the classical elements, the concept of anima mundi, and creation stories presented in texts like Plato's Timaeus as analogies for their process.
 According to Plato, the four elements are derived from a common source or prima materia (first matter), associated with chaos.
 Prima materia is also the name alchemists assign to the starting ingredient for the creation of the philosopher's stone.
 The importance of this philosophical first matter persisted throughout the history of alchemy.
 In the seventeenth century, Thomas Vaughan writes, "the first matter of the stone is the very same with the first matter of all things."